ppikula/euc2015/README.md

 ```

 If you open a browser and paste the following adress `http://localhost:9081/` you
-will see the grafana log in page.
+will see the grafana login page.
 Use admin/admin to log in.
 Now we have to add a
 data source to grafana.
-The data is going to flow from graphite.
-Click on the logo
+In our case the data is going to flow from graphite.
-top left corner, you will see Data Sources section.
-Go there and add a new data source
+Click on the logo (top left corner), you will see Data Sources section.
-Name:`graphite` `Url: http://graphite` Access: `proxy`.
+Go there and add a new data source Name:`graphite` `Url: http://graphite` Access: `proxy`.

-Now we are ready to import the dashboard that I've preapared.
+Now we are ready to import the dashboard that I've prepared.
 Click on the "Home"
-button and then import select `XMPP....json` file from the euc2015/dashboards directory.
+button and then import select `XMPP-1433802850849.json` file from the euc2015/dashboards directory.
 Right now you should be able to see six graphs.
 So the monitoring is ready to use.

-The last step required is to create some use accounts:
+The last step is to create some xmpp user accounts:

 ```
 # enter Mongoose debug shell